Overview

 Admission Requirements

-• A completed Bachelor's degree in an appropriate field from an accredited institution.
+• A completed Bachelor's degree in an appropriate field from a regionally accredited institution.

 • A minimum overall undergraduate grade point average of 3.0 (on a 4.0 scale).